0xUpe/impact/OVERVIEW.md

 # Upe Impact

 ## Authentication
-- We will integrate magic.link for user authentication.
+- We will integrate In-App wallets from Thirdweb for user authentication.
 Upon successful login, a user wallet will be generated automatically.

 ## Volunteer Interface
 - Volunteers can easily check into an event with a simple, intuitive user interface.
 Their attendance at the event will be detected and confirmed in real-time.